telerik/blazor-docs/components/stockchart/navigator.md

 The Navigator is defined closely to the way the charts are.
 As such you can use the nested tags settings to apply different customizations.

-To programatically set a time interval to the `Navigator` upon initialization use the `From` and `To` parameters of the `<StockChartNavigatorSelect>` and pass valid `DateTime` values according to your data.
+To programmatically set a time interval to the `Navigator` upon initialization use the `From` and `To` parameters of the `<StockChartNavigatorSelect>` and pass valid `DateTime` values according to your data.

 To control whether the Navigator renders below or on top of the Stock Chart, set the `Position` parameter to a member of the `StockChartNavigatorPosition` enum.